chroma-core/docs/docs/embeddings/together-ai-embeddings.md

 # Together Embeddings Endpoint.

-Together AI Recently launched [embeddings endpoint](https://docs.together.ai/docs/embeddings-rest) and they offer really cheap yet fast inference endpoints, you can use them with Chroma using `TogetherAIEmbeddingFunction`.
+Together AI Recently launched [embeddings](https://docs.together.ai/docs/embeddings-rest) inference endpoints, you can use them with Chroma using `TogetherAIEmbeddingFunction`.

-A list of available embedding models can be seen [here](https://docs.together.ai/docs/embedding-models)
+A list of available embedding models can be seen [here](https://docs.together.ai/docs/embedding-models) You can get your API Keys from [here](https://api.together.xyz/settings/api-keys)

 ```python
 import chromadb.utils.embedding_functions as embedding_functions